opawg/podcast-rss-useragents/README.md

 * `url` (string): a website to discover more about this particular service.

-This list is automatically generated from a MySQL database.
+This list is automatically generated from a MySQL database; pull requests will be accepted though.